-Next workshop Sunday 27 June.
 'Being in the Cycles' is a Sunday evening yoga workshop open to all which encourages inner listening and personal agency.
-Choose your own intensity of practice, be your own boss and enjoy your practice in the supportive company of others.
-Online and in person events.
+Sessions are available in person at Shilbottle Community Hall and online via Zoom.

 Have you ever considered your own internal weather?
 I suspect there have been days you felt your disposition was sunny and bright, and other days you have been heavy with dark clouds and ready to explode with thunder and lightning - I am sure that can't be just me!
 I woke up this morning to a light dusting of snow here in Shilbottle.
 It was a fantastic reminder of our famously unpredictable weather - a little flurry of Winter in the middle of an otherwise blossoming Spring.